more

 • "Rising Star: Commercial Arbitration," Expert Guides (2020 – 2022)

-Dharshini teaches international arbitration at Queen Mary University and has previously taught at New York University (Paris) and the London School of Economics, SIAC and Austrian arbitration academies.
+• Dharshini teaches seminars on energy arbitration and investor-State arbitration at Queen Mary University and has previously taught as part of the faculty at the CIArb Diploma in International Commercial Arbitration in Oxford, New York University (Paris) and the London School of Economics, SIAC and Austrian arbitration academies.

 Selected Publications